-A decade ago, and a team of researchers set out to develop a program aimed at reducing childhood obesity.
-The director of the university’s , Heelan launched , a 12-week program to help families of children aged 6-12 make better food choices, boost physical activity and correct unhealthy behaviors that have become all-too prevalent as obesity rates have surged in recent decades.
+A decade ago, Dr. Kate Heelan and a team of University of Nebraska Kearney (UNK) researchers set out to develop a program aimed at reducing childhood obesity.
+The director of the university’s Physical Activity and Wellness Lab, Heelan launched Building Healthy Families, a 12-week program to help families of children aged 6-12 make better food choices, boost physical activity and correct unhealthy behaviors that have become all-too prevalent as obesity rates have surged in recent decades.

-The program that debuted in 2009 was so successful that the in 2019 awarded Heelan and a to expand Building Healthy Families to rural communities across the state and region.
+The program that debuted in 2009 was so successful that the U.S. Centers for Disease Control and Prevention in 2019 awarded Heelan and Dr. Jennie Hill (University of Nebraska Medical Center – UNMC) a $2.5 million grant to expand Building Healthy Families to rural communities across the state and region.

 But the success of Building Healthy Families brought about a new challenge: How to make the program taught in a live environment more accessible online?

-The answer was a collaboration with , to convert the entire 12-week Building Healthy Families curriculum into a digital training solution.
+The answer was a collaboration with Trifoia, to convert the entire 12-week Building Healthy Families curriculum into a digital training solution.

 “The materials had been developed and used by the research team for many years,” Heelan said.
 “However, we had not yet attempted to compile these materials into a formal online format.”